git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 Configs and Commands - [Configs](#config) are the same as automatically running commands via `$ tmux command`.

-Keybindings and Commands - Keyboard shortcuts in tmux are just shorthands for commands you can do via `$ tmux command`.
+Keybindings and Commands - Keyboard shortcuts in tmux are shorthands for commands you can do via `$ tmux command`.

 To pull it all together, [source code](#technical-stuff) files are prefixed `cmd-`.